Accounting, Business & Law

 such as marketing or specialise in the finance sector.

-The Business, Accounting and Law team at HRC have great links with local and national employers meaning the opportunity for work experience and live briefs are never far away.
+The Business, Accounting and Law team also have great links with local and national employers meaning the opportunity for work experience and live briefs are never far away.

 Key Employability Skills